MichaelAllenWarner/MichaelAllenWarner.github.io/_posts/2020-03-31-electrodyadics.md

 Hodge duality isn’t specific to antisymmetric Minkowski dyadics.
 Other types of geometric objects have Hodge duals, too, and that includes vectors and scalars.
 The mathematical toolkit we’re using isn’t equipped to handle the more advanced facets of this topic&mdash;for that, something like differential forms or index gymnastics is necessary&mdash;but a few remarks are in order.

 We’ve taken for granted that scalars, vectors, and dyadics are all geometric objects.
-Specifically, they are all *tensors*, characterized by components that transform a certain way under coordinate transformations (we haven’t yet covered how a dyadic’s components transform, but dyadics are either dyads or sums of dyads, and dyads are built from vectors, so with our knowledge of the Lorentz transformation for four-vectors this won’t be a difficult task).
+Specifically, they are all *tensors*, characterized by components that transform a certain way under coordinate transformations (we’ve already discussed how four-vectors and four-dyadics transform under a Lorentz boost).
 A tensor’s **rank** tells you how many indices you need to uniquely identify one of its components.
 A scalar is a rank-0 tensor, a vector is a rank-1 tensor, a dyadic is a rank-2 tensor, and so on.

 In an $$ n $$-dimensional space with a dot-product [signature](https://en.wikipedia.org/wiki/Metric_signature) whose parity is $$ s $$ (e.g., $$ s = 1 $$ for Euclidean space, but $$ s = -1 $$ for Minkowski spacetime because the determinant of $$ \eta $$ is negative), the Hodge dual maps an antisymmetric tensor of rank $$ k $$ to an antisymmetric *pseudo*tensor of rank $$ n - k $$, and vice versa (all vectors and scalars are regarded as antisymmetric in this context).
 The Hodge dual of the Hodge dual is either the original tensor or its additive inverse: if $$ n $$ is odd, then $$ s $$ alone determines which it is ($$ s = 1 $$ means original, $$ s = -1 $$ means additive inverse); if $$ n $$ is even, then it’s a little more complicated, and the formula $$ (-1)^k s $$ determines which it is (again, positive means original, negative means additive inverse).